- 14 Super Fun Things to Do in Dallas with Teens - January 31, 2024

 Beyond the light shows, the little ones can enjoy rides on a carousel and miniature trains, while the whole family indulges in ornament crafts, live musical performances, and as many yummy sweets as they can eat.

-The festivities carry on every weekend from mid-November through the start of January, and tickets cost $17 for adults and $14 for children.
-That price also includes general admission for the park, so you get a little extra bang for your buck.
+The festivities carry on every weekend from mid-November through the start of January, and tickets cost $22 for adults, $18 for youth and senior for non-members.

 11. Drive Through the World’s Largest Christmas Light Tunnel at Prairie Lights